wool, alpaca, cashmere, mohair

 The average Canadian contributes 14 kg of textile waste to the landfill every year.
-Discovering ways to upcycle our used clothing can significantly reduce this waste.
+Discovering ways to close the loop our used clothing can significantly reduce this waste.
 Denim, the fabric used to make our jeans, is made from cotton.
 Cotton’s inherent strength allows the denim fabric to be reused by cutting the fabric into strips and re-spinning it.
-The Peggy Sue Collections incorporate upcycled denim yarn into our handwoven fabrics.
+The Peggy Sue Collections incorporate closed loop denim yarn into our handwoven fabrics.

 natural shed antler, wood, zippers,